THe mill

 Contributions:

-Researched mills in the northern Europe area along with the processes for refining metal
+Researched mills and their layouts along with the processes for refining metal

 Blocked out the entire facility and planned out where each main building would be located

 With a better understanding of what to expect in mill environments, I started drafting possible level layouts.
 With each I aimed to incorporate the structures as they might realistically be positioned, keeping in mind we needed players to navigate between them.
 One defining feature I wanted to include was a river running through the middle of the area, possibly used to hydroelectrically power the mill.
-For sketch #1, the mill was build directly over the river, with in being rerouted through tunnels underneath.
-Sketch #2 was directly based on my original blockout as the river feature was much more obvious.
-The final sketch was a bit different as it didn’t include this river, but did place each section on a different elevated area.
+For sketch #1, the mill was built directly over the river, with it being rerouted through tunnels underneath.
+Sketch #2 was directly based on my original blockout as the river was much more obvious and gave me the chance to incorporate it more into the player’s path.
+The final sketch was a bit different as the river was removed, but placed each section on drastically different elevated areas with the idea of using the interconnecting conveyers as the main path throughout.

-During our meeting focused on discussing the layout, we broke down the aspects we liked and disliked.
-To help draft it, I plotted out the buildings in Photoshop and we started sorting through the pieces like a puzzle.
+During a meeting, we broke down aspects of the layouts we liked and disliked.
+To draft a new one, I plotted out the buildings in Photoshop and I started sorting through the pieces like a puzzle.

 While the overhead was mostly based on the first blockout and sketch #2, it still incorporated aspects of the others including the different elevations and structural links.

-Months of work later and the final build was ready.
-Although many elements we wanted had to be cut, we were still happy with the work and were excited to continue developing, improving on what was there and hopefully expanding on it as well.
-Unfortunately due to scheduling conflicts with the lead artist and a shift in priorities, it had to be abandoned much like the mill itself.
+Months of work later and the alpha was ready.
+Although many elements had to be cut, we were still happy with the work and were excited to continue developing, improving on what was there and hopefully expanding on it as well.
+This would unfortunately be the end of the project as scheduling conflicts with the lead artist and a shift in priorities let to the need to abandon the project, much like the mill itself.